 Sorry, details not available at this time.
 Please check later.

 A breed is a group of related animals with similar characters like general appearance, size, features and configuration etc. Often, breeds resemble each other with slight morphological differences, but because of constant inbreeding in one locality, independent breeds have evolved.
 In general, the cattle from drier regions are well built and those from heavy rainfall areas, coastal and hilly regions are of smaller build.
 There are total 231 breeds of cattle in the world out of which 37 are in India.
-Most indigenous cattle breeds in the tropics are multipurpose (milk, meat, draught) and that only a few breeds have good milk potential.
-Indian cattle breeds of cattle are classified in to three types as under:
+Most indigenous cattle breeds in the tropics are multipurpose (milk, draught) and that only a few breeds have good milk potential.
+Indian cattle breeds of cattle are classified into three types as under:

 Milch breeds: The cows of these breeds are high milk yielders and the male animals are slow or poor workers.
 The milk production of milk breeds is on the average more than 1600 kg. per lactation.
 The examples of Indian milch breeds are Sahiwal, Red Sindhi, Gir and Deoni.